syork/wordle-cheat/README.md

 ### Usage
 You will need a word list.
 Perhaps https://github.com/dwyl/english-words

-Pass a pathname for word list to the script using the `--words_list` argument, then guess your first word
+Pass a pathname for the word list to the script using the `--words_list` argument, then guess your first word

 With the result of your first word, create a pattern string, and pass it in with the `--pattern` argument